Try our free ROI calculator. Discover your site's revenue potential.

 A green and white image of a cell phone and a search engine bar.

-In today’s article, will explore the premise of mobile-first indexing (including for JavaScript), how you can take advantage of this new format, and the challenges you’ll need to overcome to maintain performance.
+In today’s SEO guide, we will explore the meaning of Google mobile-first indexing (including for JavaScript), how you can take advantage of this new format, and the challenges you’ll need to overcome to maintain the SEO performance of your site, both on their mobile and desktop versions.

 What is Mobile-First Indexing?